-Pragmatic Testing.
-This work involves collaborating with partners to deploy interventions -- ideally designed with decision science principles in mind -- in real-world clinical or other settings.
+Implementation.
+This work involves collaborating with partners to deploy interventions, designed with decision science principles in mind, in real-world clinical or other settings.

-Rigorous Evaluation.
+Evaluation.
 This work involves using both quantitative and qualitative methods to understand the intended and unintended impacts of health interventions.
-Quantitative work includes the application of advanced regression and quasi-experimental analyses of existing datasets.
+Quantitative work includes the application of advanced regression and quasi-experimental analyses.
 Qualitative work includes the use of interviews and other methods to conduct formative assessments of new or emerging decision-making phenomena.

-Education.
-In its educational mission, the DSG offers mentorship and didactics to learners in health care -- students, residents, fellows, and post-docs -- across different home home specialties and disciplines.
-This cross-training augments the education that learners receive in their home departments and programs.
+Training.
+DSG offers mentorship and didactics to learners in health care -- students, residents, fellows, and post-docs -- across different home home specialties and disciplines.
+This cross-training augments rather than replaces the education that learners receive in their home departments and programs.